-To the best of our knowledge, political risk provisions are not common in Andorra, given the lower political risk of project finance, in line with the adjacent jurisdictions, as these are direct agreements with public administrations.
+To the best of our knowledge, political risk provisions are not common in Andorra, given the political stability of Andorra and the lower political risk of project finance, in line with the adjacent jurisdictions, as these are direct agreements with public administrations.

-In the current climate of serious concern about the political situation (with potential future changes in the Government or in governmental policies which could substantially affect projected investment), the main options would be either to obtain a specific governmental resolution from the competent administration providing support to the project, or to wait for clarification of the political framework.
+In the current climate of serious concern about the political situation, with potential future changes in the government (national elections will take place in March/April 2019) or in governmental policies which could substantially affect projected investment, the main options would be either to obtain a specific governmental resolution from the competent administration providing support to the project or to wait for clarification of the political framework.